 From a Luhmannian perspective, two psychic systems (Burke’s A and B above) are distinct but a communication/interaction system may arise from them.
 The psychic systems are a necessary environmental factor of the communication system, but they are operationally excluded because a psychic system is not communication or a communicative event.
 In other words, the psychic systems must remain in the environment of the social system.
 Thus, we can translate Burke’s “individual locus of motives” as psychic system.
 The goal of rhetorical communication is consubstantiality, as in persuading a voter to identify with a politician or political party.
 For Burke, the key term in rhetoric is identification.

-With respect to social systems, one important case where consubstantiality occurs in the protest movements, which are social systems without explicit membership criteria.
-People align themselves with protest movements and contribute to the social systems autopoiesis by speaking in support of it, but there are no members in the sense of organization members.
+With respect to social systems, one important case where consubstantiality occurs is in protest movements, which are social systems without explicit membership criteria.
+People align themselves with protest movements and contribute to the social system’s autopoiesis by speaking in support of it, but there are no members in the sense of organization members–that is to say, people cannot be in a included or excluded by an organizational decision.

 Luhmann might have also spoken of collective social identities more broadly, for example, fans of a football team.
 The difference between this kind of social system and the protest movement is that fans of a sports team do not position themselves in opposition to society, but only in opposition to rival teams or rival fans.
 Particular fans come and go over the years, but the social system of fans can persist as long as the team exists.
 The system of fans does not consist of flesh and blood human beings; it is a communication system.